 Floral Design & Balloons

-Coming up is Floral Design Day, and on the 28th February we will be celebrating everything fabulous, floral and foliage based!
+Coming up is Floral Design Day, and on the 28th February we will be celebrating everything fabulous, floral and foliage based with celebratory balloon designs!

 Floral Design Day was created as a unique way to celebrate a special birthday of Carl Rittner, the founder of the Rittners School of Floral Design in Boston over 60 years ago.
 Mr. Rittner, a pioneer in floral art education, inspired the members of the Schools to celebrate floral design as an art form!
 Later, in 1995, Governor William F. Weld of Massachusetts, proclaimed this day as Floral Design Day!